backcopy/Nimis/readme.md

 nimis(['file1.js', 'file2.js'])
 ```

-### Nimis reply
+#### Nimis reply
-Nimis will then reply with the objects containing your intial files and zipped files  hashes.
+Nimis will then reply with the objects containing your hashes.
+Both the initial file and the compressed file hashes will be provided.

 ```
 { p0: